nfrastack/container-nginx/README.md

 If you do not set `NGINX_SITE_ENABLED` a default site will be created for you and the appropriate settings will be created inside of `/etc/nginx/sites.enabled/default.conf` which will import various site configuration fragments based on environment variables.

-If you want to add custom configuration to any of the files, create a folder in `/container/data/nginx/sites.enabled/<fragment>` and place a file with the extension of `.conf` to have it parsed.
-See site configuration fragment sectiont to understand further.

 ### Persistent Storage

 The following directories are used for configuration and can be mapped for persistent storage.